-3. Get Involved - The easiest way to get involved is by writing a check.
-Having held leadership positions in several Japanese American nonprofit organizations, I know that there is one common need: Organizations need money to fund their programs.
-We can look for speaking opportunities where we can share our family story and discuss the lessons that we believe must be learned from E.O.
-9066 and its application to persons of Japanese ancestry.
-We can organize a speakers bureau that would be available to schools, civic organizations and social groups.
+3. Get Involved The easiest way to get involved is by writing a check.
+Having held leadership positions in several Japanese American nonprofit organizations. know that there is one common need: Organizations need money to fund their programs.
+We can show our support by donating to organizations that are keeping this legacy alive.